MakerAcademy/MakerAcademyWebsite/README.md

-# maker-academy
+# Maker Academy

 Maker Academy Website.
+A educational platform for Maker.

 This project was generated with [superplate](https://github.com/pankod/superplate).